EOEPCA/deployment-guide/docs/eoepca/workspace.md

 #### HelmRepositories for Templates

-As can be seen above, the HelmRelease templates rely upon objects of type HelmRepository that define the hosting helm chart repositories.
-Thus, in support of the workspace templates, appropriate HelmRepository object must be provisioned within the cluster.
-For example, in support of the above examples...
+As can be seen above, the HelmRelease templates rely upon objects of type HelmRepository that define the hosting helm chart repository.
+Thus, in support of the workspace templates, appropriate HelmRepository objects must be provisioned within the cluster.
+For example, in support of the above examples that rely upon the [EOEPCA Helm Chart Repository](https://eoepca.github.io/helm-charts)...

 ```yaml
 apiVersion: source.toolkit.fluxcd.io/v1beta1